 Traditional and Lean / Agile Requirements Definition

-for Product Owners, Business- and Customer-side Teams, Agile Teams, Business Analysts, Project Managers, and anyone involved in defining new IT solutions.
+for Product Owners, Business- and Customer-side Teams, Agile Teams, Business Analysts, Project Managers, and anyone involved in defining digital solutions.

 For Lean and Agile Environments